 This is a problem that won’t fix itself so we’re implementing a stepped plan and making a start.

 *Stay connected during the coronavirus: See FAQ number 1 below for guidance on how to stay connected*

 Part of this scheme will be to upgrade public buildings across Pembrokeshire with ‘gigabit-capable’ full-fibre connections.
 These upgrades will draw full-fibre networks further into the County.

-We’ve divided Pembrokeshire into 88 project areas to give broadband infrastructure providers the opportunity to quote for connecting businesses and homes to full fibre.
+We’ve divided Pembrokeshire into 88 project areas to give broadband infrastructure providers the opportunity to quote for connecting businesses and homes to a gigabit capable fibre based network.

 It’s a big financial commitment and we’re working hard with all our partners to make it happen for everybody.

 A keynote of this project areas approach is inclusion.